9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 Where is Isabela Galapagos?

-Isabela is located in the Galapagos island archipelago and it’s the farthest from the Ecuatorian Coast.
+Isabela is located in the Galapagos Island archipelago, and it’s the farthest from the Ecuadorian Coast.

 What is the nickname of Isabela Island?